Let’s get down to the nitty gritty details of sourcing shoes for FBA, shall we?

 I didn’t source any more shoes online for about five or six weeks after that, as I waited to see how our experiment turned out.
 The sales trickled in soooooooo sloooooooowwwwwwwwwly from those two weeks of sourcing.
 I was very discouraged that shoes I thought were a low rank at the time I bought them turned out to not sell for weeks and weeks and weeks.
 I questioned whether I should stop thinking about buying shoes and just stick to toys, books, or another category I already knew well.

 Rather than completely giving up, I decided to learn more, ask a ton of questions, reach out to people who have experience in the category, and try again.
-It was a slow process, but here we are almost three years later – and now shoes are consistently our highest category in dollar amount of non-Q4 sales.
+It was a slow process, but here we are over three years later – and now shoes are consistently our highest category in dollar amount of non-Q4 sales.

 For the rest of this post, I want to give you several points of consideration for making buying decisions in the shoe category that will hopefully accelerate your learning process.